woacepheus/Port-Windows-11-Xiaomi-Mi-9/InstallWindows-en/Uninstall.md

 You may however want to also relock the bootloader of the device, please note that you cannot relock the bootloader of your device if you flashed a custom rom as well as installed Windows before, or modified the boot partition for your own purposes.

-🎉 Congratulations, your POCO X3 Pro is back to factory settings.
+🎉 Congratulations, your Xiaomi Mi 9 is back to factory settings.

 ---